 Medical students rotate year-round on the Obstetrics and Gynecology Services at Denver Health Medical Center and the University of Colorado Hospital.
 Residents participate actively in student education.

-of July 1, 2014, requests for residency verifications will cost $25 per
+As of July 1, 2014, requests for residency verifications will cost $25 per verification.

 University of Colorado Dept of Ob/Gyn- Residency